alttch/eva3/doc/items.rst

 Device example
 ~~~~~~~~~~~~~~

-Let's imagine we have some hardware device, which have 1 relay and 2 sensors.
+Let's imagine we have some hardware device, which has 1 relay and 2 sensors.
 We have a lot of devices like this and we want to create them using template.

 Create one instance of device in :doc:`/uc/uc` defining all its items: